Alex-ShiLei/IndustrialNet/README.md

-# Multi-Simlarity Based Hyperrelation Network for Few-Shot Segmentation
+# Few-Shot Semantic Segmentation for Industrial Defect Recognition

 This is the implementation of the paper ["Few-Shot Semantic Segmentation for Industrial Defect Recognition"].